kebaldwi/ansible_lab_v1/LabFlow.md

   connection: ansible.netcommon.network_cli

 ```
 The next section of the playbook includes the tasks to be run.
 We have 2 tasks in this playbook.
-Each of these tasks will use the template module in order to render CLI configuration for our devices based on the template defined as the source, the host group defined previously modified by the **when** statement,  and a destination for our rendered config.
-Please note that each of our hosts and host groups come with variables assigned that will provide values for the variables in our templates.
+Each of these tasks will use the template module in order to render CLI configuration for our devices based on the template defined as the source, the host group defined previously modified by the **when** statement,  and a destination for our rendered config using variables defined in the inventory file, group_vars, and host_vars files.
 We will explore the templates themselves in the next section.

 ```
 #Render Core and Access Templates for Devices and place them in the review_configs directory